 You may think since we all have the Almost Gate, it evens out in how we think.

 People are Different

-It’s not that, by virtue of being human, everyone has the exact same Almost Gate.
-Everyone has an Almost Gate.
-The amplitude is distinct and varies among people.
+However, it’s not the case that everyone has the same Almost Gate.
+Everyone has an Almost Gate, but the amplitude is distinct and varies among people.
 Yours may be higher than mine or not.
 The functioning is the same, but the results are different.
 If two object matches in two features, an artist may declare them identical, while an accountant may not recognize a similarity, much less an identity.

 Do you find it surprising that different inputs give rise to the same output?
 If you think this is just an odd-ball case, take a gander at Neural Cascade to see how pervasive the Almost Gate is at all levels of brain processing.